15 Great Grad Programs That Offer Free Tuition

 Stanford, California

-Stanford University may not be an Ivy League university but it’s also among the world’s best universities.
+Stanford University may not be an Ivy League university, but it’s also among the world’s best universities.
 Graduate tuition and fees reflect its prestigious status, too.

 Students pursuing their master’s and doctoral degrees pay $13,240 per quarter in tuition (8-10 units; 2024-2025).
-But many graduate students pay higher tuition, too, such as MBA students charged $27,485 per quarter.
+However, many graduate students pay higher tuition, too, such as MBA students charged $27,485 per quarter.
 Indeed, effective financial management planning is vital to keep your costs as low as possible.

-Fortunately, graduate students can avail of free tuition through various financial support including:
+Fortunately, graduate students can avail of free tuition through various financial support, including:

 - Fellowships that can provide tuition support and stipends